ardhika23/inventory_list/README.md

 4. **Creating a model within the 'main' app**

    I needed to define a model within the 'main' app with specific attributes.
 Here's how I implemented it:
-  - In the `main` app directory, I opened the `models.py` and modify it with the mandatory attributes.
+  - In the `main` app directory, I opened the `models.py` and modified it with the mandatory attributes.
   - In this step, I created a model named `Item` within the 'main' app.
 The model will define the attributes of items in my inventory management application.

 5. **Creating a function in 'views.py' to return an HTML template**